Cray-HPE/docs-csm/install/collecting_ncn_mac_addresses.md

 For this, you will need to double-back to [Collecting BMC MAC Addresses](collecting_bmc_mac_addresses.md) and pick out the MACs for your BOND from each the sw-spine-001 and sw-spine-002 switch.

+> **Note:** The node must be booted into an operating system in order for the Bond MAC addresses to appear on the spine switches.

 > Tip: A PCIe card with dual-heads may go to either spine switch, meaning MAC0 ought to be collected from
 > spine-01.
 Please refer to your cabling diagram, or actual rack (in-person).